CardiacAtlasProject/dcm4chee-arc-notes/INSTALLATION-dcm4chee-arc-5.10.5-centos-7-mysql-5.7.19-secure-ui.md

-This is a highly opinionated installation notes for unsecured dcm4chee-arc server.
+This is a highly opinionated installation notes for **secured** dcm4chee-arc server.

-Status: **working**
+Status: *in progress*

 # I'm using ...